-How and Why to Keep Multiple Online Identities Separate
+How to Keep Multiple Online Identities Separate

 Some people just choose to have fun with online anonymity as you can be anyone you choose to be without being discovered.
 You can show your true self to the world without fear of judgment from society or your family.
 So by being that which you truly are in the virtual world, you can express yourself freely.
 It is however necessary that you keep your multiple online identities separate to avoid one being linked to the other.